-Orange is used for call-to-action buttons (“Order Now”, “Request Quote”) on many websites or online store.
+Orange is used for call-to-action buttons (“Order Now”, “Request Quote”) on many websites or online stores.

-Brown color symbolizes seriousness, stability, support and confidence.
-Most of the times, brown is associated with the color of the earth and wood.
+Brown color symbolizes seriousness, stability, support, and confidence.
+Most of the time, brown is associated with the color of the earth and wood.

 It is often used by food-related companies, agricultural companies such as companies that are selling natural products, cereals, plant fertilizers, seeds, and so on.